-By Ken Ham President, Answers in Genesis-US
+by Ken Ham President, Answers in Genesis-USA.

 n December, many Christians celebrate a holiday called Christmas.
-During this season, there is particular emphasis on
+During this season, there is particular emphasis on an event that occurred around 2,000 years ago in the town of Bethlehem in Judea (today called Israel).

-Christmas commemorates the birth of a baby-an event recorded in the Bible in such New Testament passages as Luke 2:1-20 and prophesied about in

-Old Testament passages such as Isaiah 7:14.
+Christmas commemorates the birth of a baby-an event recorded in the Bible in such New Testament passages as Luke 2:1-20 and prophesied about in Old Testament passages such as Isaiah 7:14.
 The name given to this baby was Jesus.

 During Christmas time, many churches display nativity scenes.
-These exhibits show the newborn Jesus in a stable surrounded by various animals, shepherds and Mary and Joseph.
+These exhibits show the newborn Jesus in a stable surrounded by various animals, shepherds, and Mary and Joseph.
 Such nativity scenes traditionally have also been displayed in public places (shopping centers, public schools, parks, etc.) in much of our Western world.